 Extra affordable.
 Excellent 1280p resolution.
 Long 11.5-foot flexible cable.
 Waterproof.
 Works with iOS and Android via WiFi.
 Can connect to multiple devices at once.

-While this model doesn’t include a zoom feature, there is plenty to appreciate for the price.
+While this model doesn’t include a zoom feature, there is plenty to appreciate.

 A good inspection camera is a remarkably versatile device.
 There are the obvious uses, such as finding blockages in drains (or items dropped down them), then there are the not so obvious, such as locating pest infestations or checking rifle bores.
 Inspection cameras are popular with DIY enthusiasts, plumbers, electricians, mechanics, building inspectors, engineers, and a whole host of other trades.